MikePearce/thehooker/README.md

 ## Installation

-Both `hooks.php` and the `post-receive` and `pre-receive` files should be in your .git/hooks directory.
+Symlink `hook` file into .git/hooks directory under a specific hook name.
 You should set the permissions correctly too.

-	chmod +x post-receive hooks.php
+	chmod +x hook

-You will also need to get a copy of spyc.php (which is a PHP YAML library), from here: https://github.com/mustangostang/spyc/ and put this in your hooks folder too.
+You will also need to get a copy of spyc.php (which is a PHP YAML library), from here: https://github.com/mustangostang/spyc/ and put this in the hooker folder

 You'll need to setup a remote git repo which you can push to also, I used these instructions here: http://sebduggan.com/blog/deploy-your-website-changes-using-git/